Research

 Funding period: 2020-2024

-Responsibility: Project group study data II
+Responsibility: Working group II

 In this context, the department of health economics and health services research will conduct an economic evaluation comparing STAIR-Exposure and TF-PDT with a control group (waiting list).
 Direct and indirect costs will be calculated from the societal perspective based on health care utilization, reduced productivity at work and work loss days.
 For assessing health effects, quality-adjusted life years (QALYs) will be calculated based on utilities derived from the EQ-5D-5L.
 Incremental cost-effectiveness ratios (ICER) will be calculated and cost-effectiveness acceptability curves (CEAC) will be constructed based on net-benefit regressions.